-The design sprint that brought us the homepage for the Ocado iPad app
+The design sprint that brought us the Ocado homepage for iPad

 Sometimes a sprint is better than a marathon.
 Deciding to design the homepage of the iOS app for iPad was a big challenge that involved time, effort and dedication from various different departments within Ocado.
 Choosing a sprint allowed the team to not only create the new iPad homepage design from scratch, but also have it fully user tested first version, all within a week!